nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         - First entry has name changed to "Hwangs", rating changed to "4" (4/5), price changed to "7" ($7), review changed to "Korean food makes me happy.", school location tags changed to "UTOWN", and food category changed to "Korean".
-        - All entries remained shown (with all entries updated previously).
+        - All entries remain shown (with all entries updated previously).
         - Success message displayed informing the user of change.<br />
         <br />
     8. Test case: `edit 1 c/Korean c/Others`